Fort Lauderdale Drug Trafficking Attorney

 Trafficking is punished more severely than drug possession.
 The offense is punishable under federal and state law; federal charges typically apply in cases that involve moving the drugs across state lines.
 Individuals ranging from small scale street dealers up to those who operate elaborate cartels may be charged with trafficking.
 Severity of sentencing typically depends on the scale of the operation in addition to the type of drug being trafficked.
 Marijuana trafficking charges may range from three years imprisonment up to $100,000 in fines; person who is convicted of trafficking heroin may face up to 25 years in federal prison and be required to pay$5 00,000 in fines.

 Fort Lauderdale drug trafficking defense attorneys at Joffe Law, P.A. are available to provide a confidential, free case evaluation to people who are accused of trafficking in throughout Florida.
-An experienced drug trafficking attorney can help protect the accused against potentially costly constitutional rights violations during the investigative process in addition to providing skillful negotiation and representation if the case proceeds to trial.
-Our federal defense counsel represents clients throughout Broward County and Florida.
+An experienced drug trafficking lawyer like Joffe Law, P.A. can help protect the accused against potentially costly constitutional rights violations during the investigative process in addition to providing skillful negotiation and representation if the case proceeds to trial.
+Our federal defense attorneys near you represent clients across Broward County and throughout Florida.